Ocean Shores Blog

 Trouble is, however, many will fall short of their potential.
 Sometimes what the area offers just doesn't compare well with other desirable destinations.
 But another big mistake is when local government officials fail to offer what consumers want.
 Today, that one big thing is tourists who ask for, and even demand, access to good, clean, upscale vacation rental homes.

-So it is surprising to find small communities, who beg for tourists and then kill the industry by disallowing vacation rentals or making them impossibly difficult to get approved.
+So it is surprising to find small communities, who beg for tourists and then kill the industry by disallowing vacation rentals, making it ridiculously expensive to get permitted, or making them impossibly difficult to get approved.

 On a recent trip to a beautiful Washington State Destination, a review of city and county rental regulations revealed a lack of insight by elected officials.

-The geography of the area is compelling.
+The geography of the area is gorgeous.
 The land is pristine and beautiful with cute villages, attractive shops and periodic festivals and events.
-Agriculture is big business with products being shipped and esteemed worldwide.
+Agriculture is big business with products esteemed worldwide.

 New home developments have been stymied by the economy, although some recent additions bode well for demand.
 Peeking out among nicely kept homes, are houses and cottages that have seen better days.
 Many of those, as well as some of the nicer second homes, sit empty year round including the busy summer season..